Dtech-Dbug/EJS/ProgramStruct/README.md

 Reserved keywords are the bindings used by the program itself, native bindings of the program.
 Some examples of reserved keywords in JavaScript are :
 `catch try finally console propmt window process... etc.` _The list is super long and does not need to be memorized._

+### Environment

+The ecosystem within which all the bindings and their values exist at a given point of time is called the _environmet_ or in a more fancy term _the world of the program_.
+On startup, the environment is not empty as it contains the native bindings that are part of the program itself.Bindings like the reserved keywords and etc.